matt-novoselov/matt-novoselov/README.md

 ### Hi, I'm Matt Novoselov 👋

-I'm a developer, who loves bringing innovative ideas to life through software.
-I pay special attention to working with graphic information, creating visual effects that give my projects uniqueness and attractiveness.
+I'm a developer who loves bringing ideas to life through software.
+I always pay a lot of attention to the visual part of my projects to ensure that the UX is intuitive and enjoyable.

 ## Contact
 - Email: [matt@novoselov.dev](mailto://matt@novoselov.dev)